ChernyshevT/LTPLib_project/README.md

 These conditions can be used at the open boundaries or to define dielectric surfaces (assuming that there is no charge accumulation).
-Binwise-or encodes $x$-axis central-difference:
+Binwise-or encodes $x$-axis central difference:
 - `"XCN"` equals `"XLF|XRT"` --- this value is used for internal units.

-Derivatives for $y$- and $z$-axes are defined in a similar way:
+Derivatives for $y$- and $z$-axes are defined in a similar way.
-- `"YLF"`;
-- `"YRT"`;
-- `"YCN"`;
-- `"ZLF"`;
-- `"ZCN"`;
-- `"ZRT"`.

-For 2d or 3d problems bitwise-or should be used to mark units, i.e.:
+For 2d or 3d problems, bitwise-or should be used to mark units, i.e.:
 `"XCN|YCN"`, `"XCN|YCN|ZCN"`.
 If both end of the domain along specific axis are marked with central-differences, it will define periodic boundary condition along this axis.
 > [!NOTE]
-> In case of periodic boundary, the number of units along the axis should be even (otherwise race-condition will occur).
+> In the case of a periodic boundary,
+> the number of units along the axis should be even
+> (otherwise, a race condition will occur).

 > [!NOTE]
-> The current version of **\_ltplib** doesn't support this solver for cylindrical geometry.
+> The current version of **\_ltplib** doesn't support this solver
-> This functionality will be added later.
+> for cylindrical geometry.
+This functionality will be added later.

 > [!TIP]
-> Not all every configuration correspond to a valid problem.
+> Not every configuration corresponds to a valid problem.
-> I.e. the system with pure periodic or pure open boundaries
+> I.e., the system with pure periodic or pure open boundaries
-> has infinite number of solutions and can not be resolved.
+> has an infinite number of solutions and can not be resolved.
-> In this case one arbitary unit should be marked with `0`-value.
+> In this case, one arbitrary unit should be marked with `0`-value.

-The following example shows the umap-configuration for the problem with open-boundaries and central body with given $\phi$:
+The following example shows the umap-configuration for the problem with periodic and open boundaries and the central body with given $\phi$:
 <br>
 <img src="./docs/imgs/umap_example.png" alt="An example for umap-configuration" width="512"/>
 <br>

 ## Function bindings <a name="bindings"></a>
-For user convinience, functions to perform simulatio steps are given as function-bindings.
+For user convenience, functions to perform simulation steps are given as function-bindings.
 Therefore, first the binding (functional object) is created, then it can be called during the calculation.
 Exceptions could be raised in case of problems (overflow, energy limit, etc;
 see [error codes](./src/api_backend.hxx#L14)).

 ### [`_ltplib.bind_ppush_fn`](./src/_ltplib/def_ppush_funcs.cxx) (motion equation solver) <a name="bind_ppush"></a>
-This function binds its' arguments to motion equation solver from the backend.
+This function binds its arguments to the motion equation solver from the backend.
 The function accepts the following arguments:
 - *pstore* --- pVDF samples;
 - *descr* --- string containing description of electromagnetic field and type of the solver separated by semicolon symbol (for example `"ExEyBz: {SCHEME}"`, see below);
 - *emfield* --- value cache for electromagnetic field (`dtype="f32"`).

-Resulting functional object has following signature `(dt : float) -> None`, where `dt` is time step.
+The resulting functional object has the following signature `(dt : float) -> None`, where `dt` is the time step.
 Two solvers are available.

 #### Explicit scheme
-This is 2nd-order integrator utilizes Leap-Frog algorithm with Boris splitting scheme [^birdsall2018].
+This is a 2nd-order integrator that utilizes the Leap-Frog algorithm with Boris splitting scheme [^birdsall2018].
-This scheme is is widely known and it is *de-facto standard* in context of plasma simulation [^vxb-rotation].
+This scheme is widely known and it is *de facto standard* in the context of plasma simulation [^vxb-rotation].
-In this scheme samples' coordinates and velocities are shifted by $\delta t/2$:
+In this scheme, the samples' coordinates and velocities are shifted by $\delta t/2$:
 ```math
 	\left\{\begin{align}
 	& {𝐯}(t+{\delta t/2})